 See my CV for a complete list of my publications.
 See the SLAAP Papers page for links/handouts/pdfs for various SLAAP-related papers and talks.

-Just out at the end of 2016, the first volume (of two) in the Publication of American Dialect Society series on Western Speech - edited by Valerie Fridland, Tyler Kendall, Betsy Evans, and Alicia Wassink: Speech in the Western States, Volume 1: The Coastal States, featuring new chapters by several research groups on vowel patterns in California, Oregon, and Washington.
+See the first volume (of two) in the Publication of American Dialect Society series on Western Speech - edited by Valerie Fridland, Tyler Kendall, Betsy Evans, and Alicia Wassink: Speech in the Western States, Volume 1: The Coastal States (2016), featuring new chapters by several research groups on vowel patterns in California, Oregon, and Washington.
+Volume two will be out soon.

 Also, see my article commemorating Labov's ground-breaking work on Martha's Vineyard in the early 1960s: 50 years of language study began on Martha's Vineyard in the Martha's Vineyard Times newspaper, August 16, 2011.